And these nine will. And look gorgeous doing it.

 The famously tough stainless steel won't corrode as readily as other materials when splattered with tomato sauce, for example, and doesn't have to be polished like brass or copper.

-But that single sheet doesn't have to be flat and boring.
+But that single sheet doesn't have to look flat and boring.
 Stainless steel backsplashes come in fun, patterned varieties, including options that look like subway tiles from the future.

 #9 Solid Brass Faucets